gingerbeardman/EasyReply/README.md

 # Easy Reply

+Add a Reply Button to each post/comment.

-Modification of existing plugin to fix bugs.
+Modification of existing plugin to fix the following bugs:

 - Previously it would stop working if the textarea was edited.
 - It now uses val() rather than html() to check or modify the textarea contents.